 Typical crime pattern A bad actor combines fake and often real details to build a credit history under new synthetic identity A bad actor pretends to be another real person to get access to their credit

-Of note: these crimes are not mutually exclusive; synthetic identity fraud could turn into true-name identity theft if, for instance, a fraudster is arrested and gives out your information.
+Of note: these crimes are not mutually exclusive; synthetic identity fraud could turn into true-name identity theft if, for instance, a fraudster is arrested and gives out your information, thus comming a crime known as criminal identity theft.

 As we mentioned above, synthetic identity theft is much harder to track due to the nature of this form of fraud.
 Normally, financial institutions can’t even spot it until the fraudster commits his or her final crime, maxing out all open lines of credit before abandoning the identity.